Pain-Brioche/COM3D2-How-to/Transfer_shapekeys_V2.md

 1. Start by importing both model into blender (File -> import -> CM3D2 model (.model))
 2. Select the object data properties Tab
 3. Right click on the Source
-4. While maintaining Shift, right click on the Target **The order is important!
-Source must be highlighted in orange Target in yellow**
+4. While maintaining Shift, left click on the Target **The order is important!
+Source must be highlighted in orange, Target in yellow**
 5. Click on the small down arrow
 6. Select Either quick or precision (you can go with precision but in many cases it doesn't make a difference other than being longer)
 7. Make sure "First delete all shape keys" is selected